LeoMobileDeveloper/awesome-rxswift/README.md

 - [Moya-ObjectMapper](https://github.com/ivanbruel/Moya-ObjectMapper) ObjectMapper bindings for Moya and RxSwift
 - [RxSwiftExt](https://github.com/RxSwiftCommunity/RxSwiftExt) Additional operators not found in the core RxSwift distribution
 - [RxPermission](https://github.com/sunshinejr/RxPermission) RxSwift bindings for Permissions API in iOS.
+- [RxGitHubAPI](https://github.com/FengDeng/RxGitHubAPI) A GitHubAPI base on Stream by RxSwift
+- [FirebaseRxSwiftExtensions](https://github.com/RxSwiftCommunity/FirebaseRxSwiftExtensions) Extension Methods for Firebase and RxSwift
+- [ObservableArray-RxSwift](https://github.com/safx/ObservableArray-RxSwift) An array that can emit messages of elements and diffs on it's changing.